AhmetCetin04/Learn-Git-With-Anki/0-Introduction.md

 1. Conceptual Introduction
 2. Git Basics
 3. Git Core Commands
+4. GitHub Core Commands
-4. Git Core Options
+5. Git Core Command Options
-5. Git Innesential Commands
+6. Git Innesential Commands
-6. Git Innesential Options
+7. Git Innesential Command Options

 After section 3 you should be able to use git.

-Anything after 3 is voluntary, but I advise finishing 5.
+Anything after 3 is voluntary, but I'd recommend continuing till 5.

 This resource will revolve around the provided Anki deck.